sam-the-tutor/celo-Tutorial/README.md

 ```
 We start by defining the license type of our code.
 It is recommended to always define a license for the contract code as this is important to guide how the code will be used.
 The most common license used is `MIT`. ([Learn more on licenses](https://docs.soliditylang.org/en/v0.8.18/layout-of-source-files.html#spdx-license-identifier))

-On the next line, we specify the version to use when compiling our code using the `pragma` keyword.
+In the next line, we specify the version to use when compiling our code using the `pragma` keyword.
 There are several ways how to specify the version.
 In our example, we are telling the compiler to use any version between `0.7.0 `and `0.9.0.` [Learn more about compilers here](https://docs.soliditylang.org/en/v0.8.18/using-the-compiler.html).

-In real life, we need some sort of currency(dollar,EUR) to be able to buy shares in the company.
-So we will also need to intergrate a test currency that will be used in our smart contract to buy shares.
+In real life, we need some sort of currency(USD, EUR) to be able to buy shares in the company.
+So we will also need to integrate a test currency that will be used in our smart contract to buy shares.
 Paste the code below into our file.

 ```solidity